regardscitoyens/the-law-factory-parser/README.md

 # produce the frontend data
 python format_data_for_frontend.py "data/parsed/with_texts/*" data/parsed/formatted/

 # ---- and now you've got the data ready to be served ! :) -----

 # > and now for some fun stuff

+# do all those things but only for one dosleg
+python parse_one.py pjl12-688

 # generate a graph of the steps
 python tools/steps_as_dot.py data/parsed/merged/all.json | dot -Tsvg > steps.svg